fjwright/Run-REDUCE/docs/InstallAndRun.md

 it **should** run on any platform that supports JavaFX, but I can only test on 64-bit Windows, Ubuntu and Fedora.

-I recommend that you use the appropriate installer but you can also use the platform-independent JAR, although this is considerably more complicated.
+I recommend that you use the appropriate [installer](#Installer) but you can also use the [platform-independent JAR](#JAR), although this is considerably more complicated.
 Please note that: the installers are quite large, around 50 MB, whereas the JAR is well under 1 MB; I may release installers less frequently than JARs.

-## Using an Installer
+## <a id="Installer"></a>Using an Installer

 I provide installers for 64-bit Windows and Gnu/Linux, which include customised versions of Java and JavaFX (but not REDUCE).
 The